 Usually waiting about one week after applying the resin to their shell will be enough time to make sure that the resin is 100% dry.

-⭐️Fun Fact: Did you know?
-The top part of a turtle’s shell is called the carapace while the bottom portion is called the plastron.
+⭐️Fun Fact: Did you know, “Carapace” is the name given to the top part of a turtle’s shell?
+Meanwhile the bottom portion is called the “plastron”.
 Both of these pieces combined account for roughly 60 bones and function as a type of external ribcage of sorts that protect the turtle from bottom to top.

 Step # 8: Return Them to Normal

 After they have completely dried, you can return them to their normal enclose.
 However, it should be noted that their shell can take up to a few years to fully heal.

 Now, if your turtle or tortoise is very young, they will very likely need the fiberglass patch and resin reapplied.
 They will quickly outgrow this covering in a few months.
 Keep an eye on your turtle or tortoise for when it is time to reapply.

 The main thing to remember when putting a patch on your turtle or tortoise is that you want to make sure that you are NOT getting epoxy or other material in the wounds.